-St. Joseph Health, St. Jude Medical Center, an acute-care hospital founded in 1957, is located in Fullerton, California.
+St. Jude Medical Center is an acute-care hospital founded in 1957, is located in Fullerton, California.
 It became a member of St. Joseph Health in September 1983.
 The facility has 320 licensed beds, all of which are currently available, and a campus that is approximately 40 acres in size.
-St. Jude Medical Center has a staff of more than 2,575 people and professional relationships with more than 652 local physicians.
+St. Jude Medical Center has a staff of 2,614 people and professional relationships with 603 local physicians.
 Major programs and services include cardiac care, stroke/neuro, orthopedics, rehabilitation, oncology, emergency medicine and obstetrics.

 In response to identified unmet health-related needs in the community needs assessment, during FY18-FY20, St. Jude Medical Center will focus on access to health care for the uninsured and underinsured, mental health (including substance abuse) and obesity (including food and nutrition, lack of exercise and walkability) for the broader and underserved members of the surrounding community.
 There were no collaborating organizations on the development of this plan.